The Forced Extended Auto Warranty Scam

-The scam is normally attempted when you're about to sign the paperwork for your new car.
-The finance manager tells you the lender will not approve your loan unless you purchase an extended warranty and/or GAP insurance, credit life and disability, or some other back end product the dealer's selling.
+The finance manager tells you the lender will not approve your loan unless you purchase an extended warranty, GAP insurance, credit life and disability, or some other back-end product the dealer sells.

-Never let a car dealer tell you that you must purchase an extended warranty before lender will approve you for a car loan.
+Never let a car dealer tell you that you must purchase an extended warranty before a lender approves you for a car loan.
 This is false and illegal.

 You visit some car dealerships shopping for a new car.
-After looking around you finally find the perfect car you’d like to buy.
-You go inside the dealership and do the back-and-forth with the car salesman and his manager for a couple hours.
+After looking around, you finally find the perfect vehicle you’d like to buy.
+You enter the showroom and spend a few hours arguing back and forth with the salesperson and management.
 Finally agreeing to a price, you’re about to meet with the finance manager and sign all the paperwork.
-Now all you can do is sit and wait, when you really just want to drive your new car.
+Now all you can do is sit and wait when you want to drive your new car.

 You finally get into the finance office and meet with the finance manager.
 He tells you the lender will not approve you unless you purchase an extended warranty for the vehicle.
-He explains further and explains to you the lender wants to make sure you can still afford the payments if you have any unexpected repair costs because of a mechanical breakdown.
+He explains further that the lender wants to make sure you can still afford the payments if you have any unexpected repair costs because of a mechanical breakdown.

-There are several different excuses a finance manager may tell you why a lender is requiring you to buy an extended warranty or other high price back end products.
+There are several excuses a finance manager may give you why a lender requires you to buy an extended warranty or other high price back-end products.

 With the price of new cars, this explanation is starting to become more popular when attempting this scam.
-The lender is requiring you to purchase an extended warranty because of the extended term of your requested car loan.
+The lender requires you to purchase an extended warranty because of the extended term of your requested car loan.

 - “If you purchase an extended warranty and GAP insurance also.
-I can get you a better interest rate and approval because you're protecting the lender.”
+I can get you a better interest rate and approval because you protect the lender.”
 LIAR!
-He’ll just move the numbers around to give you the illusion you’re getting a better deal.
+He’ll move the numbers around to give you the illusion you’re getting a better deal.